 Originally, there was an idea to extend existing CLCQC Tool for semantic checks needs of other Copernicus products and as such specific profiles (checks, parameters, exceptions) has been prepared for all products based on production specification.
 Finally, the overall requirements (see below) and related implementation approach for new QC tool is different.
 While, some elements (e.g. products profiles for Copernicus products) can be re-used, new tools will be based on different open source software framework.
 The new QC tool will be developed on EEA’s GitHub repository at the URL:

-https://github.com/orgs/eea/teams/copernicus/
+https://github.com/orgs/eea/teams/copernicus_quality_tools/

 Branches and tags will be used during the development with a regime of fast and incremental deployment (2 weeks cycle), in order to provide quick feedbacks and avoid monolithic implementation in the wrong direction.
 The deployed releases labeled by a version number tag will be published on DockerHub together with an installation file for quick deployment.